Lighthouses of Brazil: Atlantic Islands

 s, two white flashes followed by one red flash.
 10 m (33 ft) octagonal

 cylindrical masonry tower with gallery, painted white.
-A photo is at the top of this page.
-A Google satellite
+Thiago Haussig's photo is at the top of this page, another photo is available, and Google has a satellite

 be possible to arrange 4WD transportation to the station.
-However, the lack of Internet photos suggests that the lighthouse is rarely visited.
+However, the scarcity of Internet photos suggests that the lighthouse is rarely visited.
 Located

 on a peak near the western tip of the island of Fernando de Noronha.